richardcom/tp/docs/DeveloperGuide.md

     * 3a1.
 AddressBook shows an error message.

       Use case resumes at step 2.

+**Use case: UC04 - Check the location**

+**MSS**

+1. User request to check the location of a book using a command.
+2. The application shows the relevant information of the book, including the storage location.

+    Use case ends.

+**Extensions**

+* 1a.
+The book name or ISBN given by the user is not found in the record.

+    * 1a1.
+The application shows an error message that the book is not found.

+      Use case ends.

+* 1b.
+The location of the book is not recorded or the list is empty.

+    * 1b1.
+The application shows an error message that the location of the book is not recorded.

+      Use case ends.

+**Use case: UC05 - view the stockings of different books**

+**MSS**

+1. User request to check the stocking of a book using a command.
+2. The application shows the relevant information of the book, including the stocking of the book.

+    Use case ends.

+**Extensions**

+* 1a.
+The book name or ISBN given by the user is not found in the record.

+    * 1a1.
+The application shows an error message that the book is not found.

+      Use case ends.

+* 1b.
+The stocking of the book is not recorded.

+    * 1b1.
+The application shows an error message that the stocking of the book is not recorded.

+      Use case ends.

 **Use case UC06 - View Sample Data**